Stretching of Polymers and turbulence: Fokker Planck equation, special stochastic scaling limit and stationary law: Main results

 which means that $\mathbf{T}^N$ solution to \eqref{macro-intro} converges weakly to $\overline{\mathbf{T}}$ in appropriate (weak) sense and the turbulent velocity generates the term $\E A(\overline{R}_t)$, as $N\to +\infty$, at the macroscopic level.

 Let us briefly interpret the previous results.
 The additional term $\mathcal{Q}(\overline{R}_t)d\widetilde{\widetilde{W}}_t$ in the stochastic equation contributes to a higher dispersion of the values of $\overline{R}_t$, increasing the variance; and not in a "Gaussian" way, since the diffusion matrix depends on $\overline{R}_t$ and its quadratic form evaluated in the $\overline{R}_t$ direction increases with $\overline{R}_t$.
 This is coherent with the power law result for the stationary solution illustrated in the next subsection.
+Similarly, the additional term $\E_r A(\overline{R}_t)$ in the equation for the tensor $\E_r(\overline{R}_t\otimes \overline{R}_t)$ is non-negative definite, mostly positive definite, hence it contributes to a higher value of $\partial_{t}\overline{\mathbf{T}}$ hence to an increase of $\overline{R}_t$, coherent with the picture above: turbulent stretching statistically increases polymer length. \end{remark} \begin{remark} It is worth mentioning that we consider the Hookean model.
+If we consider the "Finitely Extensible Nonlinear Elastic (FENE)" model, namely replace $\frac{1}{\beta}R_t$ in \eqref{Intro1} by $\frac{1}{\beta}\frac{R_t}{1-\vert R_t\vert^2/b},$ where $b$ is a parameter denote the maximal length of the polymer.
+Then, the analysis must be considered in a bounded domain with respect to $r$-variable with the appropriate boundary conditions, see e.g. \cite{Masmoudi2013}.
+It is interesting to extend our result to the FENE case.
+It seems that the scaling limit equation should have similar features as the current one.
+However, since it requires significant changes, this will be considered in a future work. \end{remark}